kw01sg/personal-page/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Deploying to Github Pages

+1. Run `npm install -g angular-cli-ghpages` to install angular-cli-ghpages globally.

+2. Run `ng build --prod --base-href "https://kw01sg.github.io/personal-page/"` with the --base-href flag to build your project and set the correct base href location.

+3. Run `angular-cli-ghpages` with `ngh`.

+4. You can optionally add a message to the commit when deploying: `gh --message="<Commit Message>"`.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).